Helen Torr: Career

 Torr's work was exhibited publicly only twice during her life, one of those at Alfred Stieglitz's gallery An American Place in 1933 as part of a group show.
 Torr outlived Dove by 21 years but never resumed painting, and requested that all her paintings and drawings be destroyed.
 Instead, her sister donated much of her work to the Heckscher Museum, which organized a show of her work in 1972.
 In 1980 the Graham Gallery in New York held a solo exhibition of her work.
 Some of her works are currently held in the Metropolitan Museum of Art and the Boston Museum of Fine Arts.
 The cottage in which she and Dove resided was acquired in 1998 by the Heckscher Museum of Art in Huntington, New York, and in 2000, was accepted into the Historic Artists’ Homes and Studios Program administered by the National Trust for Historic Preservation.

-List of Works
+List of works

 Exhibitions

-There are many public collections in the Heckscher Museum, Huntington Long Island, New York; New Jersey State Museum, Trenton, New Jersey; Terra Museum of American Art, Chicago, Illinois; San Francisco Museum of Modern Art, San Francisco, California; and the Sheldon Museum of Art, Lincoln Nebraska.
+There are many public collections in the Heckscher Museum of Art, Huntington Long Island, New York; New Jersey State Museum, Trenton, New Jersey; Terra Museum of American Art, Chicago, Illinois; San Francisco Museum of Modern Art, San Francisco, California; and the Sheldon Museum of Art, Lincoln Nebraska.